 Inappropriate use of electronic social network technology and visiting inappropriate websites.
-The use of Electronic Social Network sites/programs to insult, degrade or harass students and staff members.
-Visiting inappropriate websites on or off the school grounds.
 Suspension for up to 5 days and increasingly severe consequences for additional infractions.
 Possible expulsion.
 Inappropriate use of elevator The elevator is out of bounds unless student has an Elevator Pass.
 Suspension 1 day, increasing consequences for repeated infractions.
 Skipping Class The wilful act of not attending class while on school campus.
 Skipping classes on campus or during e-Learning by missing scheduled class times.
 Suspension and increasing consequences for additional infractions.
 Parents sign a behavior contract.
 Chronic offenders required to serve suspension with imposed academic penalty.